sebanc/brunch/README.md

 Specific hardware support:
 - sensors: an experimental patch aims to allow accelerometer and light sensors through a custom kernel module,
 - Microsoft Surface devices: dedicated kernel patches are included.

+Additional features:
+- nano text editor
+- qemu (with spice support)

+## ChromeOS recovery images

+2 types of ChromeOS recovery images exist and use different device configuration mechanisms:
+- non-unibuild images: configured for single device configurations like eve (Google Pixelbook) and nocturne (Google Pixel Slate) for example.
+- unibuild images: intended to manage multiple devices through the use of the CrosConfig tool.

+Contrarily to the Croissant framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both but will provide better hardware support for unibuild images.
+It is actually tested using the "rammus" ChromeOS recovery image (unibuild) which is therefore recommended.

+Note: I don't see any reason why you would have better results using another recovery image as they are all very similar.

+ChromeOS recovery images can be downloaded from here: https://cros-updates-serving.appspot.com/

 # Install instructions